Monodromy of Kodaira Fibrations of Genus $3$: The non-simple case

 Let $L$ be the endomorphism algebra of $V_2$ and let $F_0$ be its center.
 Recall from Section \ref{background} Albert's classification of possible endomorphism algebras of a $4$-dimensional simple polarizable $\Q$-Hodge structure of type $\{(-1,0),(0,-1)\}$.
 Write $4=m[L:\Q]$ and $q^2=[L:F_0]$.
 Hence either $q=1$ or $q=2$.
 If $q=1$, then $L$ is commutative, so $L$ if of Type I or IV in Albert's classification.
 If $L$ is of Type I, then, as discussed in Section \ref{background}, we have that $L$ is a totally real field and $[L:\Q]$ divides $2$, so $L=\Q$ or $L$ is a totally real quadratic field.
 If $L$ is of Type IV and $q=1$, then $L$ is a CM field of degree $2$ or $4$ over $\Q$.
 However, Shimura shows in \cite[Theorem 5]{shimura} that a $4$-dimensional simple polarizable $\Q$-Hodge structure of type $\{(-1,0),(0,-1)\}$ cannot have endomorphism algebra an imaginary quadratic field, which eliminates the first possibility.
 Moreover, since $V_2$ cannot be of CM type, the case of a CM field of degree $4$ over $\Q$ is also not possible.
 If $q=2$, then Albert's classification yields that $L$ is a quaternion algebra of either Type II or III.
 However, Shimura shows in \cite[Theorem 5]{shimura} that the Type III case also cannot occur.
-Therefore we are left with the following three possibilities for the endomorphism algebra $L$: \begin{enumerate} \item $\Q$ \item A totally real quadratic field \item An indefinite quaternion algebra \end{enumerate} However, as discussed in the proof of Lemma \ref{lemma hecke translate}, possibility \eqref{n3} cannot occur, as a consequence of Lemma \ref{shimura curve}.
-This leaves only possibilities \eqref{n1} and \eqref{n2}.
-We proved in Proposition \ref{prop gen decomp} that possibility \eqref{n1} is realized by a complete intersection genus $3$ Kodaira fibration.
-Finally, if the Kodaira fibration $f\colon S\rightarrow V$ had the property that the endomorphism algebra $L$ was a totally real quadratic field, then the fibration $f$ would have to correspond to a complete curve $C$ in some Hecke translate of the subset of $\mathcal{B}$ given by
+Therefore we are left with the following three possibilities for the endomorphism algebra $L$: \begin{enumerate} \item $\Q$ \item A totally real quadratic field \item An indefinite quaternion algebra \end{enumerate}